Keyboard shortcuts

 Welcome to Accessible Notes

 Accessible Notes is a web app that transforms your documents — PDFs, scanned images, and more — into clean, editable text and exports them in formats that everyone can use.
-Whether you're working with a scanned research paper, a handwritten form, or a complex document with diagrams, Accessible Notes handles the heavy lifting so you can focus on the content itself.
+Whether you're working with a scanned research paper, a handwritten form, or a complex document with figures, Accessible Notes handles the heavy lifting so you can focus on the content itself.

 The process is simple: upload a document, let the transcription engine read and structure it into markdown, review and edit the result in a clean editor, then export to PDF, Word (DOCX), HTML, or Markdown.
 Every exported format is built to meet accessibility standards — structured headings, proper reading order, and output that works well with screen readers and other assistive technologies.